Diamond Harbour, India

-Diamond Harbour ([ˈɖai̯mənɖ ˈɦaɾbaɾ]) is a town and a municipality of the South 24 Parganas district in the Indian state of West Bengal.
-It is situated on the eastern banks of the Hooghly River.
-It is the headquarters of the Diamond Harbour subdivision.
+Diamond Harbour ([ˈɖai̯mənɖ ˈɦaɾbaɾ]) is a city and a municipality of South 24 Parganas district in the Indian state of West Bengal.
+It is the headquarters of Diamond Harbour subdivision.

 History

 Diamond Harbour was originally known as Hajipur, as it was situated on the banks of the Hajipur creek.
 The name Diamond Harbour was applied by the British, who used it for both river and sea shipping.
+The area was known since 16th and 17th-century Portuguese river pirates, (harmad).
+There was a fort named Chingrikhali Kella, reportedly built by Portuguese pirates during 1600s, presently dilapidated.

 Geography

 Area overview

 Diamond Harbour subdivision is a rural subdivision with patches of urbanisation.
 Only 14.61% of the population lives in the urban areas and an overwhelming 85.39% lives in the rural areas.
 In the western portion of the subdivision (shown in the map alongside) there are 11 census towns.
 The entire district is situated in the Ganges Delta and the western part, located on the east bank of the Hooghly River, is covered by the Kulpi Diamond Harbour Plain, which is 5–6 metres above sea level.
 Archaeological excavations at Deulpota and Harinarayanpur, on the bank of the Hooghly River indicate the existence of human habitation more than 2,000 years ago.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.